Gamesys | Customer Support

 Unclear categories and content grouping.

 To fix the issues, we started off with information architecture and content strategy.
-I ran a few rounds of open and closed card sorting exercises, after which defined content and categories labelling and grouping.

 After a series of in-house testing and iterating on the results, we finalised the flows and the look for the desktop side panel and mobile experience.
 UI designer then adapted the look to match with the brand guidelines for each venture.